RobertTalbert/discretecs/activities/module7/bc-video3-script.md

 Similarly Bn,0 is the set of all n-bit strings of weight 0, and there's only one such string, namely the string of all 0's.
 Therefore the number Bn0 is also 1.

-So armed with the recurrence relation and these two special cases, we can now compute B53.
+So armed with the recurrence relation and these two special cases, we can now compute B53. [[..just talk ]]]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4MDU0MTIxMSwxMTg5NjE0ODQ3LDMzNz
+eyJoaXN0b3J5IjpbLTU1NDg0NDY0OCwxMTg5NjE0ODQ3LDMzNz
 E0MzMwMiwtODE0NDUxNTc4XX0=
 -->